Resources for EAs

 Below are resources pertinent to County Election Administrators conducting the June 2nd Primary Election via mail ballot.

-Update: All MT Counties Have Opted to Conduct the June 2nd Primary Election via Mail Ballot
+All 56 Montana Counties Opted to Conduct the Primary Election via Mail Ballot

 Governor Steve Bullock issued a Directive (linked above), on March 25th, to ensure all eligible Montanans can safely vote in the 2020 June primary by allowing counties to expand voting by mail and early voting.
 This is not a statewide mandate; it is 100% local choice, and it’s ONLY for the June 2020 Primary Election.
 All counties, regardless of opting in to conduct the election via mail ballot, will be required to implement social distancing measures for election procedures.